|NUMBER OF DAYS||5|

 - Overnight: You choose

-- The trail starts directly from our accommodation in Safed.
+- The trail starts directly from your accommodation in Safed.

 - In case you want to shorten this day from 20 km to 11 km you can take a taxi to the middle point of the route.
 (With additional cost)

-- We descend back to the Amud stream at a more eastern location than where we left it off yesterday.
+- You descend back to the Amud stream at a more eastern location than where we left it off yesterday.

 - In this section, the stream is mostly dry but not less attractive.